PrestigeDevop/PolyglotColab/README.md

 # PolyglotColab
-Polyglot Jupyter notenook Poilerplate code
+Polyglot Jupyter notenook Boilerplate code

 [Polyglot Programming](https://en.wikipedia.org/wiki/Polyglot_(computing)) refers to the ability  to use multiple programming languages in one domain app  .